Vezelay tourism & sightseeing

 Many of the houses along the main street are now cafes, galleries and gift shops but I was pleased to see almost none of the 'tack' along the road that occupies many a tourist town - if you 'need' carved zebras, coloured fluffy toys and lollies saying "je t'aime" you will need to look elsewhere... this is a big plus in Vezelay's favour!

-As you stroll along the street you will notice the shells set in the ground - these are the symbol of the French pilgrims who set off to walk from France to the church of St James at Santiago de Compostella (Spain).
-One of the four main pilgrim routes starts from the abbey at vézelay.
+As you stroll along the street you will notice the shells set in the ground.
+These shells are the symbol of the French pilgrims who set off to walk from France to the church of St James at Santiago de Compostella (Spain).
+One of the four main pilgrim routes starts from the basilica at Vézelay.

-In addition to being a 'most beautiful village of France', Vézelay and the abbey are listed by UNESCO as a World Heritage Site.
+In addition to being listed among the 'most beautiful villages of France', Vézelay and the basilica are listed by UNESCO as a World Heritage Site.

-The highlight of the village is without doubt the Abbey of St Mary Magdalene, an awe-inspiring building with soaring decorative vaults.
-The abbey contains the relics of Saint Mary and was historically the departure point for pilgrims to Santiago de Compostella.
-The most notable event in the history of the abbey took place when Richard the Lionheart and Phillippe Auguste embarked on the 3rd crusade from this abbey.
+The highlight of the village is without doubt the Basilica of St Mary Magdalene, an awe-inspiring building with soaring decorative vaults.
+The basilica contains the relics of Saint Mary and was historically the departure point for pilgrims to Santiago de Compostella.
+The most notable event in the history of the basilica took place when Richard the Lionheart and Phillippe Auguste embarked on the 3rd crusade from this basilica.

 Also to see in Vezelay